Byhalia Pipeline

-The Byhalia Pipeline, also referred to as the Byhalia Connection Pipeline was a proposed 49-mile crude oil pipeline project proposed by two companies, Plains All American Pipeline and Valero Energy that was canceled in July 2021 and was opposed by months of activism and resistance from organizations including Memphis Community Against the Pipeline (MCAP), Protect Our Aquifer, the Memphis and Mid-South Chapter of The Climate Reality Project, and other partnered organizations.
-Opposition to the pipeline garnered national attention from Climate Reality Project founder Al Gore who appeared in Memphis and culminated in statements from other celebrities including Danny Glover, Giancarlo Esposito, Jane Fonda and others.
-Plans for the Byhalia Connection pipeline project were called off in July 2021 with a statement from Plains All American Pipeline director of communications that the project was no longer being pursued "primarily due to lower U.S. oil production resulting from the COVID-19 pandemic".
+The Byhalia Pipeline, also referred to as the Byhalia Connection Pipeline, was a proposed 49-mile crude oil pipeline project in Memphis, Tennessee.
+Proposed by two companies, Plains All American Pipeline and Valero Energy, it was canceled in July 2021 after months of activism and resistance from organizations including Memphis Community Against the Pipeline (MCAP), Protect Our Aquifer, the Memphis and Mid-South Chapter of The Climate Reality Project, and other partnered organizations.
+Opposition to the pipeline was based primarily around impact concerns for the Memphis drinking water aquifer below the intended pipeline location that supplies drinking water to approximately 1 million people.
+Plans for the Byhalia Connection pipeline project were called off after a statement from Plains All American Pipeline director of communications that the project was no longer being pursued "primarily due to lower U.S. oil production resulting from the COVID-19 pandemic".

-Pipeline Project
+Pipeline project

 The Byhalia Connection project was intended to connect two existing crude oil pipelines, the Diamond Pipeline based in Memphis, Tennessee and the Capline Pipeline connecting central Illinois and the U.S. Gulf Coast.
-Byhalia Pipeline, LLC, a joint venture between Valero and Plains All American stated that through the connection, the company would be able to transport barrels from regions that produce crude oil in Texas and Oklahoma to areas further west, north, and to the U.S. Gulf Coast where it is needed by oil refineries.
+Byhalia Pipeline, LLC, a joint venture between Valero and Plains All American, stated that through the connection, the company would be able to transport barrels from regions that produce crude oil in Texas and Oklahoma to areas further west, north, and to the U.S. Gulf Coast where it is needed by oil refineries.
+The companies asserted that the pipeline would be "strengthening the region's economic vitality and America's energy independence", while the officer director of the Southern Environmental Law Center stated the citizens would "bear a lot of risk and almost no benefits".

+Additionally, the proposed pipeline would have crossed over the Memphis Sand Aquifer.
+This aquifer supplies clean drinking water to Memphis and Shelby county, the largest metropolitan center that is exclusively supplied by groundwater.
+Because crude oil is known to contain carcinogens, all Memphis' citizens would have suffered if this pipeline spilled or leaked into the already vulnerable aquifer.
+Experts suggest that 25 million gallons of groundwater can be contaminated by only one pound of crude oil.
+The protection of the aquifer and the injustices surrounding the pipeline construction sparked much activism and resistance.